zufuliu/llvm-utils/clang/readme.md

 # Clang Static Analyze Utils

-*Those scripts is deprecated in favor of HTML output by using:*
+*These scripts are deprecated in favor of HTML output by using:*

 	clang --analyze -Xanalyzer -analyzer-output=html
 	clang-cl --analyze -Xclang -analyzer-output=html

 ## Usage
-1. install GraphViz from http://graphviz.org/, add bin folder to PATH.
+1. Install GraphViz from http://graphviz.org/, add bin folder to PATH.

 2. Run clang static analyze using following options: